The descriptions of Services in the left column below intentionally align with categories in the

 CAS-IT recommends all new desktop computer purchases also include a Dell 22" Monitor model P2217 -- 16:10 aspect ratio with a 3-year warranty and the AC511 sound bar speakers.

 For typical needs CAS-IT recommends a Latitude 7480 customized for ISU through TechZone with these specifications:

-A dock and/or external CD/DVD drives are available (but not included) for this laptop computer.
+A dock and external CD/DVD drives are available (but not included) for this laptop computer.

 Last updated 8/3/17

 Note: Apple Mac products are considered by Apple not to be field serviceable and often requires Apple technicians to perform repairs or upgrades.
 CAS-IT suggests maintaining a manufacturer warranty.
 Should the hardware become inoperable while out of warranty, the cost to repair is usually close to the cost to replace with new equipment.

-For typical needs CAS-IT recommends an "iMac 21.5-inch with Retina 4K display" (Model Number Z0RS) with these specifications:
+For typical needs CAS-IT recommends a "21.5-inch iMac with Retina 4K display" (Model Number Z0TK) with these specifications:

 For typical needs CAS-IT recommends a "13-inch MacBook Pro" (Model Number MPXV2LL/A) with these specifications:

 According to University policies requests for access to services or data must be approved by Unit Security Liaisons (USL).
 In CAS the USL is the Dean for college-wide services or for CAS office functions, a department chair or unit directors for their departments or units.
 This responsibility may not be delegated.